uf-hobi-informatics-lab/ClinicalTransformerNER/README.md

 Age 15 18 16 19 O
 : 18 19 19 20 O
 18 20 22 22 24 B-age

+For test purposes, you do not need to assign a real BIO labels for each word, you can just simple assign "O" to all of them.
+It will not influence the prediction results since the predictions will be converted to brat/BioC, and you need to use those for evaluation.
 """

 The first two numbers are the offsets of a word in the original text and the following two numbers are the offsets of a word in the preprocessed text.
 If you do not need to perform any preprocessing, then you have to set the second set of offsets as the first one.